NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       --mapprojected-data \
       "$(ls [A-D]_sub10.map.noba.tif) run_sub10_noba/run-DEM.tif"

+It is suggested to use above a DEM not much bigger than the eventual area of interest, otherwise interest points which are far away may be created.
+While that may provide robustness, in some occasions, given that LRO NAC images are very long and can have jitter, interest points far away could actually degrade the quality of eventual registration in the desired smaller area.

 The option ``--max-pairwise-matches`` in ``bundle_adjust`` should reduce the number of matches to the set value, if too many were created originally.